kiwijuice56/sand-slide/README.md

 ## Set Up
 1. Clone/download the repository
-2. Download the official [godot-cpp repository](https://github.com/godotengine/godot-cpp/tree/1044251a9e85e4c5cb484466c50f6cc309a1bfbe) and place it at the root of the project directory alongside `game` and `extension`.
+2. Download the official [godot-cpp repository](https://github.com/godotengine/godot-cpp/commit/02336831735fd6affbe0a6fa252ec98d3e78120c) and place it at the root of the project directory alongside `game` and `extension`.
-Ensure that you install the repository from the link, as compilation will only work if it is synced with Godot 4 beta 3.
+Ensure that you install the repository from the link, as compilation will only work if the branch is synced with Godot 4 beta 9.
 In addition, make sure that the project is not open in another window while compiling.
-3. In a command prompt at `godot-cpp`, run `scons` (and add `target=template_release` for exported projects).
+3. In a command prompt open at `godot-cpp`, run `scons` (and add `target=template_release` for exported projects, or `platform=...` for other devices).
 You only need to do this the first time you download the repository.
 4. You are now ready to make changes to the project!

 ## Compiling Changes
-Compiling any changes is as simple as opening a command prompt at the root of the project directory and running `scons` (and adding `target=template_release` for exported projects).
+Compiling any changes is as simple as opening a command prompt at the root of the project directory and running `scons`.
 The dll inside of `game\bin` should be updated and require no further steps to run alongside the Godot project.

 ## Creating New Elements